amancodit47/Deepfake-Detection-App-/Readme.md

-# Deepfake Detection & Authenticity Verification Using Agentic AI
+# VeriSight – Cross-Platform Deepfake & AI Content Verification Engine

 ## Overview
 This project leverages cutting-edge machine learning models and computer vision techniques to detect deepfake media, including images, videos, and audio.
 It aims to identify manipulated content and ensure the authenticity of digital data.